 If you’re tired that day and you can’t think of any directions, you can just turn the sheet over and it has a list of directions you can use!

 We have used this with a bunch of our kids because many of them have “following direction” goals.
 They all LOVE the colorful picture scenes!
 After I give them a bunch of directions to follow, I allow them to be creative and make a fun or silly picture using the small detachable pictures.

 Finally, although this is meant for “following directions,” it can be used to target basic concepts (e.g., size, color) and articulation.

 For example, I have the students make up a direction for me to follow and when they say the direction they need to use their target speech sound appropriately.

 The Follow Functional Multi-Step Board is an easy to use material that saves you a-lot of time and thought.
 Plus, you really get a lot of bang for your buck!

 Join us next week as we catch up with our Favorite Speech and Language Apps Series and find out what exciting apps could make a difference for your child or client!

 Special thanks this week to The Speech Page for offering their materials to test and review on this blog.

-Remember, if you live in the D.C. area and have concerns about your child’s language or articulation and would like to seek additional help beyond what your school based speech language pathologist may be able to provide, visit https://districtspeech.com for more information on our assessment and therapy services for children of all ages.
+If you live in the D.C. area and have concerns about your child’s language or articulation and would like to seek additional help beyond what your school based speech language pathologist may be able to provide, visit our speech therapy services page for more information on our assessment and speech therapy services for children of all ages.

 Washington, DC 20005